DirkEngels-Mollie/api-documentation/source/point-of-sale/overview.rst

 Point-of-sale payments
 ======================
-If you are interested in offering point-of-sale payments, please see `this page <https://www.mollie.com/products/payments-terminal>`_ for more information on our product offering.
+.. note:: If you are interested in offering point-of-sale payments, please see `this page <https://www.mollie.com/products/payments-terminal>`_ for more information on our product offering.

 With Mollie you can accept in-person card payments next to your online payments, neatly unifying both your online and in-person presence.
 Mollie provides pre-certified card readers ('terminals') as well as fleet management tools via the